jonthornton/jquery-timepicker/README.md

 *default: false*

 - **scrollDefaultTime**
 If no time value is selected, set the dropdown scroll position to show the time provided, e.g. "09:00".
+A string, Date object, or integer (seconds past midnight) is acceptible.
-*default: false*
+*default: null*

 - **selectOnBlur**
 Update the input with the currently highlighted time value when the timepicker loses focus.